5 Tips for Choosing a Great SMS Gateway Provider

 If the service you choose was built with business-boosting in mind, chances are you’re going to gain access to the sort of functionality designed specifically to attain that goal.
 And that’s a good thing.

 In my opinion, tons of extraneous functionality does not enable small business owners to be successful on the mobile marketing channel.
 When you’re not a computer software engineer, it is paralyzing, not liberating.
 At its core, SMS marketing is pretty simple; entice people to subscribe to your service with a compelling incentive, get them to redeem that incentive, and then follow up with them regularly with messages that provide value.

 Bada bing, bada boom.

 Bells and whistles only get in the way.

 This one’s pretty straight forward.
 Do you want to be customer #1,052,458 and have your calls routed to a call center in Bangalore?
-Or do you want to do business with people who really appreciate your business?
-With people who “have your back?”
+Or do you want to do business with an SMS Gateway Provider that really appreciates your business?

 I know who I like to do business with; people who know my name.
 People whom I like.
 People genuinely have my best interests at heart.